AlecCooper/PHYS490HW4/README.md

 Whether or not to show the current epoch in the training loop

 ```
-"num epochs":10}
+"kl term":0.001}

 ```
-The number of epochs for our training loop
+The coefficent on the kl divergence for the loss function